Skip To Article

 Callouts, or “admonitions”, highlight a particular block of text that exists slightly apart from the narrative of your page, such as a note or a warning.
 For example, try changing the following example of a {tip} admonition to a {warning}:

-In MyST we call these kind of directives admonitions, however, they are almost always used through their named directives, like {note} or {danger}.
-Admonitions can be styled as simple or as a dropdown, and can optionally hide the icon using the class option.
+In MyST we call these kinds of directives {admonitions}, however, they are almost always used through their named directives, like {note} or {danger}.
 There are ten kinds[1] of admonitions available:

 Table 1:Named admonitions that can be used as directives